Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-In SAP CPI, an Integration Flow visually depicts the whole integration process.
-It is made up of a series of integration phases, including message transformation, routing, and connecting to other systems.
-The SAP CPI Web IDE contains graphical tools for designing Integration Flows.
+In SAP CPI, an Integration Flow visually depicts the entire integration process, consisting of integration phases like message transformation, routing, and connecting to other systems.
+The SAP CPI Web IDE features graphical tools for designing these Integration Flows, allowing for intuitive and efficient configuration.
+Additionally, the platform supports testing and monitoring of Integration Flows to ensure smooth operation and troubleshooting.

-5. How do you track and debug integration flows in SAP CPI?
+5. How do users track and debug integration flows in SAP CPI?

 Ans: